 How to take it: The easiest way to take ashwagandha is through a supplement like Akeso’s Calm & Clever daily formula.
 You can also find this herb in capsules, powders, and liquid extracts.

 What is it?: Also called water hyssop or herb of grace, bacopa monnieri is a medicinal herb typically found in tropical, wet environments.
-Celebrated for its nootropic, adaptogenic, and antioxidant effects, the benefits for this herb are said to be many.
+Celebrated for its nootropic effects (improved cognitive function, memory, creativity, or motivation) adaptogenic effects, (stabilization of physiological processes and promotion of homeostasis) and antioxidant effects (inhibit oxidation, a chemical reaction that can produce free radicals and chain reactions that may damage the cells of organisms), the benefits for this herb are said to be many.
 Evidence suggests that bacopa may boost cognitive function, improve stress and anxiety, and may even reduce symptoms of ADHD.

 What the science says: Studies show that bacopa monnieri could influence the activity of certain enzymes involved in the stress response.
 Experts think bacopa works by modulating the levels of neurotransmitters like acetylcholine and dopamine in the brain and nervous system to induce a sense of calmness and tranquility.